Twentysix26/Red-Docs/red/red_win_requirements.md

 [ffmpeg](https://www.ffmpeg.org/download.html) ([ffmpeg.exe](https://github.com/Twentysix26/Red-DiscordBot/raw/master/ffmpeg.exe), [ffplay.exe](https://github.com/Twentysix26/Red-DiscordBot/raw/master/ffplay.exe), [ffprobe.exe](https://github.com/Twentysix26/Red-DiscordBot/raw/master/ffprobe.exe)) and [libopus](https://www.opus-codec.org/downloads/) ([32bit](https://github.com/Twentysix26/Red-DiscordBot/raw/master/libopus-0.dll)/[64bit](https://cdn.discordapp.com/attachments/133049553984159745/155762132179222529/libopus-0.dll)) must be installed too.
 Either install them from their original source or download the linked files and put them in Red's main folder (when you  install it, as explained in [the next guide](/Red-Docs/red_install_win)).
 Of course .exe and .dll are only for Windows.
 [Linux users may refer to this](/Red-Docs/red_install_linux).

-{{site.data.alerts.warning}}The opus library bitness MUST match your python's installation bitness.
-For example, if you installed python 32bit your opus library MUST be 32bit too.
-FFmpeg's bitness, however, MUST match your system's bitness.
-If you are on a 64bit system your ffmpeg MUST be 64bit too{{site.data.alerts.end}}
+_**NOTE: The opus library bitness MUST match your python's installation bitness, whereas your ffmpeg bitness much match your system's bitness.
+For example, if you installed python 32bit on a 64but system, your opus library MUST be 32bit and your ffmpeg must be 64bit**_

 **cogs.image requirements:**